 So take a look.
 Since 1973, the share of the population with a college degree has gone up from 12.6% to 30.4%, and the share with high school degrees has gone up from 59.8% to 87.6%.
 And it sure does show in productivity gains: since 1973, GDP per capita has gone up 82%.
 Meanwhile market incomes for the bottom 90% have completely stagnated.
 That green line, according to the education parrots, should be rising along with the others.
 Instead, it is completely flat, and in fact dips below the 1973 level in all but three years.

 How does poverty fare in this time period?
-I didn’t graph it to keep things simple, but the poverty rate has never been lower than it was in 1973.
+I didn’t graph it to keep things simple, but the official poverty rate (which is basically market income plus Social Security) has never been lower than it was in 1973.
 It was 11.1% percent then; it was 15% in 2011.
 To reiterate: I am a big fan of education, and I think it’s really great.
 But in the face of the last 40 years, you just cannot seriously advocate more and more education as the solution to what is clearly a distributive problem.